This 10-minute tahini sauce recipe is so flavorful and so easy to make. Simply mix a few ingredients in a bowl, then serve.

 Serving Suggestions

-Traditionally, in the Middle East, this sauce is served as a flavorful topping for meat, falafel, or cooked vegetables.
+Traditionally, tahini sauce is served as a topping for meat, falafel, or cooked vegetables.

-I often serve it as a topping for beef kabobs or lamb burgers.
-And I also like to serve it with raw, freshly cut vegetables or with these almond flour crackers.
+I often serve it as a topping for beef kabobs, chicken kabobs, or lamb burgers.
+It's excellent with fresh-cut vegetables or almond flour crackers.

-If you add some extra water, you can turn it into a tasty salad dressing.
-It's much better than any commercial salad dressing!
+If you add extra water, you can turn it into a salad dressing.
+It's lovely drizzled on top of steak salad or Israeli salad.

 Storing Leftovers

-You can keep the leftovers in the fridge, in an airtight container, for about 5 days.
+You can keep the leftovers in the fridge, in an airtight container, for up to a week.

-Make sure to stir the sauce again before serving it.
-And if it has thickened too much while being refrigerated, simply stir in a bit of water.
+Stir the sauce again before serving it; if it has thickened too much while refrigerated, stir in a bit of water.

 Recipe Card